HantzeWANG/CPSC-210/README.md

 The project is designed for small enterprises to *manage their inventory* more efficiently.
-Using an individual account, everyone's information can be *safe* and *private*.
+User can view the transaction records and record every sell or purchase.
-This project is interesting for me because I can use it to manage some of my important belongs in daily life.
+This project is interesting for me because I can use it to manage some of my important belongings in daily life.
 Later on, I can make it to different versions including *stock portfolio tracker*.

 ## User stories

-- As a user, I want to view each good's quantity in stock
-- As a user, I want to purchase a kind of good
+- As a user, I want to purchase a kind of goods and add it to goods menu
-- As a user, I want to sell a kind of good
+- As a user, I want to sell a kind of goods
-- As a user, I want to check my average cost of a specific kind of good
+- As a user, I want to create a record for each purchase or sell and add it in transactions
-- As a user, I want to create new kind of goods
+- As a user, I want to check detailed information of a goods on the menu
-- As a user, I want to view my transaction records
+- As a user, I want to view my transaction records in a warehouse